Feeding Babies and Toddlers by the Food Groups

 Adults have it easy: The USDA puts out guidelines.
 But for babies and toddlers, the recommendations can be hard to nail down.
 Here's what you should shoot for when feeding your child through his or her second birthday.

-How much cow’s milk does your child need each day?
+How much fruit does your child need per day?

 YOU MIGHT BE INTERESTED IN